 - The carrying amounts of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued liabilities, distributions payable and residential tenant deposits approximate their fair values based on the short-term maturity of these financial instruments.
-Accrued liabilities (non-current) are measured at fair value based on value of net assets of CSL as described in Note 13. - Investment properties are measured at fair value based on the valuation methodology described in Note 5. - The estimated fair value of mortgages payable is estimated based on the discounted future cash flows using discount rates reflective of current market conditions for instruments with similar terms and risks.
-Mortgages payable are carried at amortized cost using the effective interest rate method of amortization.
-The carrying amount is a reasonable approximation of fair value. - The fair values of the interest rate swaps reported in derivative assets on the consolidated statement of financial position represent estimates at a specific point in time using financial models, based on interest rates that reflect current market conditions, the credit quality of the counterparties and interest rate curves.
+Accrued liabilities (non-current) are measured at fair value through profit or loss based on value of net assets of CSL as described in Note 13. - Investment properties are measured at fair value based on the valuation methodology described in Note 5. - The fair value of mortgages payable has been determined by discounting the cash flows of these financial obligations using discount rates reflective of current market conditions for instruments with similar terms and risks (Level 2).
+Based on these assumptions, the fair value as at December 31, 2022 of the mortgage payable has been estimated at \$375,274,386 (2021 \$405,320,662) compared with the carrying value before deferred financing costs of \$392,970,325 (2021 \$405,694,416).
+The fair value of mortgages payable varies from the carrying value due to fluctuations in interest rates since their issue. - The fair values of the interest rate swaps reported in derivative asset on the consolidated statement of financial position represent estimates at a specific point in time using financial models, based on interest rates that reflect current market conditions, the credit quality of the counterparties and interest rate curves.

-The fair value hierarchy of financial instruments measured at fair value in the consolidated statement of financial position is as follows:
+The fair value hierarchy of financial instruments measured or disclosed at fair value in the consolidated statement of financial position is as follows: